Search Manic Mark's Blog

 Spinorama Records M-75

-From the back cover: Mike Di Napoli was with the Frank Petty Trio for 13 years.
-Mike has written many tunes which have been recorded by such famous personalities as the Mills Brothers, Tennessee Ford, Hank Snow etc. etc.
+The other half of this album features the fabulous piano stylings of Mike Di Napoli, a name familiar with anyone who has ever heard the Frank Petty trio, whom Mike was with for more than 13 years.
+A composer in his own right Mike has written many tunes which have been recorded by such famous personalities as the Mills Brothers, Tennessee Ernie Ford, Hank Snow etc. etc.

 Thursday, August 12, 2010